 Flat Racing

-Flat racing, also known as The Sports of Kings, is horse racing that has no jumps involved.
-It is a race from the starting stalls (known as starting gates in the USA), to the finish line or finishing post.
+Flat racing, also known as the Sport of Kings, is a form of horse racing that involves no jumps.
+It is a race from the starting stalls (known as starting gates in the USA) to the finish line or finishing post.

-Flat racing takes places from the minimum distance of 5 furlongs to 2 miles and 4 furlongs.
+Flat racing takes place from the minimum distance of 5 furlongs to 2 miles and 4 furlongs.

 Flat racing is the most lucrative and prestigious of the two codes of racing, typically taking place on turf between May and October in the UK & Ireland.

-In recent years, all-weather racing has been developed with all-year-round flat racing in pretty much any type of weather conditions.
-All-weather racing is generally a lower quality of racing than the main turf season.
-Recent increases in prize money and the introduction of an All-Weather Final Championship has gone some way to try and balance this.
+In recent years, all-weather racing has been developed to accommodate flat racing throughout the year, regardless of weather conditions.
+All-weather racing is generally of a lower quality than the primary turf season.
+Recent increases in prize money and the introduction of an All-Weather Final Championship have gone some way toward balancing this.

-The main flat races are considered to be The Classics which include the 1000 Guineas and 2000 Guineas, The Epsom Derby and Oaks and St Leger.
+The main flat races are considered to be The Classics, which include the 1000 Guineas and 2000 Guineas, the Epsom Derby, the Oaks, and the St Leger.

 The types of flat racing, which are recognised worldwide, are: